ronniepiku/ronniepiku/README.md

 - 👋 Hi, I’m @ronniepiku
-- 👀 I’m interested in machine learning, data science and vehicle optimisation.
-- 🌱 I’m currently learning how to use Machine Learning to develop physical tyre models!
 - 💞️ I’m looking to contribute to cutting-edge Machine Learning projects.
 - 📫 You can reach me on: